kyan/kyan-jukebox-js/README.md

 Both the frontend and backend use ENVs for their confirguration.
 You can make changes to the defaults by updating the `docker-compose.yml` file.

+### Mopidy

+If you want to run your own copy of Mopidy, you can buy yourself a Raspberry Pi and follow [these instructions](docs/mopidy_install.md).

 ### Specs

 There is currently 100% test coverage and linting plumbed in.
 You can run the `frontend` specs with: